international-labour-organization/designsystem/.changeset/red-fishes-kiss.md

 ---
 "@ilo-org/react": minor
+"@ilo-org/styles": minor
 ---

-Implemented a new LanguageToggler component
+**LanguageToggler:** A new stand-alone component for setting languages